joshSawYou/CIS255_Vehicle/doc/ReadMe.md

 The relationships between the classes in the UML diagram are as follows:

-Inheritance relationships: As mentioned previously, the Type, Make, and Model classes inherit from the Vehicle class and the Model class inherites from the Make class.
-This implies that they all inherit the attributes and methods defined in the Vehicle class and that the Model class also inherits the attributes and methods from the Make class.
-Also, all of the unique model classes inherite from the model class and therefore  inherits the attributes, methods, and associations from the Model, Make, and Vehicle classes.
+Inheritance relationships: As mentioned previously, the Type class inherits from the Vehicle class, Make inherites Type class, all of the model classes inherite from the make class, and all of the make-model comination classes (ex: FordF150)inherite from thier correspoding model brand.
+This implies that they all inherit the attributes and methods defined from their parent class(es).

-Association: Since vehicle has association with engineType then so does type, make, model, and all of the unique model classes.
-Make has an association with makeType which means so does model and all unique model classes.
+Association: Since vehicle has association with engineType then so does type, make, the model classes, and all of the unique make-model classes.
+Make has an association with makeType which means so does the model classes and all unique make-model classes.
 Type has an association with vehicle Type.
 Vehicle class has an association with the vehicle class.

 Conclusion: Since Vehicle is the root class and has an association with vehicleStorage class, this storage list can contain all of the information gathered from each class thourgh inheritcance and association relationships described above for each overall vehicle and can be used to save to the file.